Were It Not for Grace

 We see Ruth and her assurance.

 Ruth had the full guarantee of the property owner, who also happened to be a kinsman of Ruth.
 She had his pledge.
 He pledged to take care of her and ultimately took her into his family.
 She had his provision.
 He allowed her to eat with his servants.
 She did not lack for provisions.
 In fact, he allowed her to glean more than other servants.
 She had his protection.
 He made sure that she would not be taken advantage of by the servant men.
 Ruth had complete assurance that she could never lose this wonderful privilege of grace that was exhibited to her through Boaz.

 We see Ruth and her application.

 Ruth worked very hard in the fields and was wonderfully rewarded.
-I am reminded that we are to have grace whereby we may serve God acceptably.
+I am reminded that we are to have grace, whereby we may serve God acceptably with reverence and godly fear.
 The grace exhibited by Boaz motivated her to do more and give her best effort.
 What would have been considered hard by others was a strengthening factor in helping her to be recognized as an exceptional worker.
 Do you rely on God’s grace to serve Him?

 God’s grace is instrumental in saving us.
 God’s grace is our teacher to help us live in godliness.
 God’s grace strengthens us in our weakness.
 God’s grace sustains us during trials and hardships.
-God’s grace is the factor that keeps us encouraged and to keep going when things become tough for us.
+God’s grace is His strength that keeps us encouraged and going when things become tough for us.
 Are you thankful that you are a recipient of grace?
 Have you considered where you would be if not for the grace of God?